thevasudevgupta/gsoc-wav2vec2/readme.md

 ## End Notes

-Would you please create an issue if you encounter any problems while using this project?
-Don't forget to 🌟 this repository if you like my work.
+Please create an issue if you encounter any problems while using this project.
+Don't forget to 🌟 this repository if you like this work.